bradgwest/paap/write/paper.md

 GAP statistic [@Tibshirani_2000]
 on the unclustered embedded space obtained after running the algorithm for $k=1$, which is the equivalent of pre-training the CAE to completion.
-This indicates the presense/absence of clusters before the algorithm begins learning cluster centers in earnest.
-In all cases we use euclidean distances.
+This indicates the presence/absence of clusters before the algorithm begins learning cluster centers in earnest.
+In all cases we use Euclidean distances.

-The silhouette score measures how similar a data point is to its own cluster, relative to the nearest cluster and is given, for a single datatum $x_i$, as:
+The silhouette score measures how similar a data point is to its own cluster, relative to the nearest cluster and is given, for a single datum $x_i$, as:

 \begin{equation} \label{eq:ss}
 s_i = \frac{b_i - a_i}{max\{a_i, b_i\}}